Choi Tae-young

-Choi Tae-young (born July 2, 1971), also known as Ralph Tae-young Choi, is a South Korean film sound designer.
-Choi is the co-founder, Sound Supervisor, and CEO of Live Tone Studios, South Korea's largest cinematic sound studio.
-To date, Choi and Livetone have contributed to over 400 feature films and more than a dozen OTT series, including the globally popular series Squid Game and Moving.
+Choi Tae-young (born July 2, 1971), also known as Ralph Tae-young Choi, is a South Korean film sound designer the co-founder and CEO of Live Tone Studios.
+As South Korea's largest cinematic sound post-production facility, Live Tone has contributed to over 400 feature films and numerous high-profile streaming series, including Squid Game and Moving.
 They have also worked on Korea's highest-grossing films such as The Admiral: Roaring Currents, Along with the Gods: The Two Worlds, 12.12: The Day, The Host, Miracle in Cell No. 7, King and the Clown, Along with the Gods: The Last 49 Days, A Taxi Driver, Exhuma, Train to Busan, and The Attorney.

-Choi is best known for his collaborations with director Bong Joon-ho, and worked together in all his features, including Memories of Murder (2003), The Host (2006), Snowpiercer (2013), Okja (2017), and Parasite (2019).

-He also a long time collaborator of director Kim Jee-woon, and has worked together in A Tale of Two Sisters (2003), A Bittersweet Life (2005), The Good, the Bad, the Weird (2008), I Saw the Devil (2010), The Age of Shadows (2016), and Cobweb (2023).
+Choi is particularly noted for his long-term collaborations with visionary directors.
+He has provided the sound supervision for Bong's feature filmography, including Memories of Murder (2003), The Host (2006), Snowpiercer (2013), Okja (2017), and Parasite (2019).
+His extensive work with Kim Jee-woon spans two decades, from A Tale of Two Sisters (2003), to his work such as, A Bittersweet Life (2005), The Good, the Bad, the Weird (2008), I Saw the Devil (2010), The Age of Shadows (2016), and Cobweb (2023).

-Choi, along with Livetone, has 15 Grand Bell Awards nominations under his belt, winning three of them for Save the Green Planet!
+Choi, along with Livetone, has received 15 Grand Bell Award nominations, winning three for Save the Green Planet!
 (2003), Lump Sugar (2006), and War of the Arrows (2011).
-He received the Best Sound Award from the Korean Film Producers' Association for The Fortress (2017).
-Their work on the film Parasite (2019) received the Outstanding Achievement in Sound Editing – Foreign Language Feature prize from the Motion Picture Sound Editors (MPSE) at the Golden Reel Awards.
-In 2020, the film Parasite won the Academy Award for Best Picture.
-As a result, Choi, who was involved with the production of Parasite, was invited to become an official member of the Academy of Motion Picture Arts and Sciences, the organization that hosts the annual Academy Awards ceremony.
+His international recognition grew significantly with Parasite (2019) for which he won one MPSE Golden Reel Award for Outstanding Achievement in Sound Editing.
+In 2020, Choi was invited to join the Academy of Motion Picture Arts and Sciences (AMPAS).

 Early life

 Choi Tae-young first developed an interest in music during his high school years.
-He pursued a career as a recording engineer and even joined a band, but the band disbanded in 1994 before releasing an album.
-Following the disbandment, Choi furthered his studies in recording engineering at the Los Angeles Recording School in Los Angeles, California.
-He then took courses in music business and recording engineering at UCLA Extension.
-It was during this time that he discovered the potential of a career in film sound post-production.
+He pursued a career as a recording engineer and even joined a band.
+However, the band disbanded in 1994 prior to releasing any album.
+He subsequently studied recording engineering at the Los Angeles Recording School in Los Angeles, California and took courses in music business and recording engineering at UCLA Extension.
+During this period, he identified film sound post-production as a career path.